converged-computing/ensemble-operator/docs/algorithms.md

 controlling submission, this means if you choose another strategy, it may not necessarily lead to that job size being chosen (e.g., a random job is size 10 but you have 2x size 5 in the queue before it, they will fill it up first). because it's less data to send "over the wire" so to speak!
 This algorithm will use the identifier:

+For `scaleDownStrategy` I just implemented one so far - given every number of scale checks N, scale down by the excess nodes if the number of free nodes remains constant or increases over some number of checks.
+This pattern would indicate that resources are freeing up and they are not being filled.
+Note that we set the number of scale down checks to always be 2 more than scale up checks, that way there is at least one cycle between the two.

 - workload-demand